Common Questions from Our Participants

 Yes!
 We want to keep you in Alberta’s Tomorrow Project even if you move to another province, or to another country.
 To change your name, address or phone numbers please contact us by calling toll-free within Canada at 1-877-919-9292.
 From outside Canada, please call collect 1-403-955-4617, or email us at firstname.lastname@example.org.

 If your file is up to date, we will not need to contact you until our next survey.
 If you are unsure whether or not your file is up to date, please get in touch with us, via email, mail, or phone.
-Plans for our next round of questionnaires are underway, tentatively scheduled for 2016-17.
+Plans for our next questionnaire are underway, scheduled for mid-2020.
 In the meantime, we are busy preparing our vast database for analysis by researchers inside Alberta’s Tomorrow Project, and by those associated with research and academic institutions across Alberta and beyond.

 Who has access to my personal information?